-Find out about the eviction procedures a private landlord can use to end your assured shorthold tenancy.
+Find out about the steps a private landlord must take to end your assured shorthold tenancy.

 How you can be evicted